ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

-When the ball would hit the wall of the dungeon following a bounce, scatter or deviation, place the Ricochet template so that the Blood Bowl logo is theoretically where the ball would be if it hadn\'t hit the wall, and then roll a D6.
+When the ball would hit the wall of the dungeon following a bounce, scatter or deviation, place the Ricochet template so that the Blood Bowl logo is theoretically where the ball would be if it hadn't hit the wall, and then roll a D6.
 The ball will be placed in the square corresponding to the roll, as determined by the Ricochet template.